dhis2/dhis2-docs/src/user/importexport-app.md

 >
 > In DHIS2 this means that you must have a Male/Female category, and a 5-year age group category (<1yr, 1-4yr, 5-9yr, 10-14yr...
 80+yr).
 These are combined into a category combination.
 >
-> Pro-tip: To automatically match the category option combo to the earth engine disaggregation group, add a Code to each category option combo that matches the earth engine group name.
+> Pro-tip: To automatically match the category option combo to the Earth Engine disaggregation group, add a Code to each category option combo that matches the earth engine group name.
 For example, with "Population age groups", the groups are named: F_0, F_1, F_5..., M_0, M_1, M_5...

 #### Run the import